 This recipe is featured in Tina Wasserman's newest book, Entree to Judaism for Families filled with tools to help children learn to cook with confidence, with clear, step-by-step instructions for every recipe and tips for adults to make the experience safe and rewarding.

-This recipe is quite easy to make with children.
-It is just hard to describe!
+This Passover recipe is quite easy to make with children.
+It is just difficult to describe!
 Everyone has their own family favorite.
-Even after looking at cookbooks from over one hundred years ago and many written in the 1930s, when European Jewish immigrants’ recipes were published, I find it hard to define matzah brie.
+Even after looking at cookbooks from more than 100 years ago and many written in the 1930s, when European Jewish immigrants’ recipes were published, I find it hard to define matzah brie.
 Brie is German and means “wide.”
 My theory is that since the broken pieces of matzah bound together with egg create a wide or broad pancake, the dish got its name from that definition.

 Some matzah brie is made without water, with dry sheets of matzah dipped in egg and then fried.
 Most recipes call for soaking, washing, or sprinkling the sheets of matzah with water before proceeding.
 Egg batter seasoned with salt and pepper and no sugar probably had its origins in Germany, Lithuania, or Russia.
 Those who sweetened their batter with sugar and spice probably have roots in Poland, Hungary, and other areas known in the past as Galicia.
 Almost everyone uses jam, cinnamon and sugar, or syrup as a topping.

 Here’s my basic recipe.
 (Can you tell that half of my ancestors came from Poland?)

 - Fill a 2-quart bowl with very warm tap water.
 Break each matzah into roughly 4 pieces and place in the bowl.
 Press down so that the water covers the matzah.

 - Mix the egg, milk, salt, sugar, and vanilla in a 1-quart mixing bowl.